sourceduty/Government/README.md

 | Regional Unitary           | 10                  | 3 (National, Regional, Local) | South Africa, Belgium        |

 #
+### Canadian Abstraction

+The Canadian government operates under a federal system with four main levels of abstraction: municipalities, provinces and territories, the federal government, and, in certain contexts, the supranational level.
+Municipalities, which include townships and cities, manage local services such as policing, public transportation, and community development, functioning within frameworks set by the provincial governments.
+Provincial and territorial governments hold authority over areas like education, healthcare, and natural resource management, each with its own legislature.
+They also set the rules for municipal operations, creating a connection between local and provincial policies and ensuring that regional needs are met.

+The federal government is responsible for national issues, including defense, foreign policy, and national economic policy.
+It operates through the executive branch led by the Prime Minister, the legislative branch (Parliament), and the judicial branch (Supreme Court).
+Some areas, like transportation and agriculture, involve shared jurisdiction between federal and provincial governments.
+Additionally, Canada engages at the supranational level through international organizations and trade agreements that influence its domestic laws and policies.
+This multi-level system of governance allows Canada to address local, regional, and national concerns within a cohesive framework.

+#
 ### Polarization of Global Governance

 ![Governance 2024](https://github.com/user-attachments/assets/3d4cc7d9-93e0-4c3d-91fd-2bb638f8082d)